f5devcentral/xcawsedgedemoguide/README.md

 ![alt text](assets/app-stack-aws-1.png)

 Enter a name and proceed to the labels.
-Type in **location** for the custom key and **app-stack-branch-a** for its value.
+Type in **location** for the custom key and **buytime-app-stack** for its value.

 ![alt text](assets/app-stack-aws-2.png)

 Next, we will configure site type.
 First, select your cloud credentials.
-Then enter your Azure resource group **app-stack-branch-a** for resources that will be created.
-Ensure that you enter a name for a non-existent resource group.
-With the **Recommended Azure Region Name** option selected by default, go on and select **centralus** for this demo.
-For a new Vnet choose **Autogenerate Vnet Name** and enter the **10.125.0.0/16** CIDR in the IPv4 CIDR block field.
+Then pick your AWS Region.
+Fill in the **10.125.0.0/16** CIDR in the Primary IPv4 CIDR block field.
+In this step, we will create an app stack cluster.
+Open the Select Ingress Gateway or Ingress/Egress Gateway menu, and select **App Stack Cluster (One Interface)**.
+It will use single interface and be used for deploying K8s cluster.
+Move on to configure it.

 ![alt text](assets/app-stack-aws-3.png)